Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Experiment Design

 The participants were instructed to write a social media post with each dictation interface.
-Topic options are work-related (such as introducing recent project content, learning experience, or insights in a certain field, etc.) or life-related topics (such as introducing hobbies, how to relax on weekends, etc.).
-Participants choose one of these two topics, but the specific content can be freely conceived according to the participants' own preferences and not limited to our examples.
-Further more, we encourage them to compose content they are familiar with and that was relevant to their lives.
+Topic options were work-related (such as introducing recent project content, learning experience, or insights in a certain field, etc.) or life-related topics (such as introducing hobbies, how to relax on weekends, etc.).
+Participants chose one of these two topics, but the specific content can be freely conceived according to the participants' own preferences and not limited to our examples.
+Furthermore, we encourage them to compose content they were familiar with and that was relevant to their lives.
 This was to prevent the participants from spending a lot of time thinking about things they haven't done.
 The content of the five pieces cannot be exactly the same, and each piece must be a new composition.
 In regard to text length, we require participants to fill more than a third of the entire screen (about 250-300 words).
-If they finished a short composition, the experimenter will ask participant to compose again.
+If they finished a short composition, the experimenter asked participant to compose again.

 We adopted a task design strategy similar to a previous eye movement study on writing \cite{torrance2016reading} by separating the composition phase and the reviewing phase.
-This allowed us to instruct the participants effectively, eg. making sure they carefully reviewed the text, and to be able to clearly separate the data from speech production and reviewing processes, which are expected to be very different.
+This allowed us to instruct the participants effectively, e.g., making sure they carefully reviewed the text, and to be able to clearly separate the data from speech production and reviewing processes, which are expected to be very different.

 In the reviewing phase, we added two example pieces of text generated by ChatGPT in the comparison, to contrast the reading behaviors of self-produced/familiar text with reading external text.
 We created two pieces of external text in similar topics of the participants' composition, varied in reading difficulty for each participant.
-The prompt used is as follows, [topic] will be replaced according to the participant's actual topic \rr{(example generated content is detailed in Appendix \ref{easy_and_hard_example})}:
+The prompt used is as follows, [topic] was replaced according to the participant's actual topic \rr{(example generated content is detailed in Appendix \ref{easy_and_hard_example})}:

 \begin{itemize} \item \easy{}: Create a social media post about [topic] using simple and direct language.
 The target audience is the general public, so avoid using complex jargon and long sentences.

 \item \hard{}: Create a social media post about [topic] using complex sentence structures and sophisticated vocabulary.
 Include professional jargon and abstract concepts to attract professionals. \end{itemize}